 The Chi Chi is a designer hybrid dog that has brought together the Chihuahua with the Chinese Crested.

-Considering both breeds are quite similar in a number of ways, at least this is a hybrid breed that does tend to make a considerable amount of sense.
+Considering both breeds are quite similar in many ways, at least this is a hybrid breed that does tend to make a considerable amount of sense.

-It can easily be the case that you are already aware of a number of important factors surrounding the two parent breeds, but clearly this hybrid breed is something new.
+It can easily be the case that you are already aware of some important factors surrounding the two parent breeds, but, this hybrid breed is something new.

-However, in order to make life a lot easier for you, we have created our complete guide to the Chi Chi.
+However, to make life a lot easier for you, we have created our complete guide to the Chi Chi.

 Throughout our guide, you will learn everything that you need to know about the breed to make caring for it a whole lot easier for you.

 By the end, you will certainly feel better equipped to own this breed and give them the kind of life that they deserve to have.